Swan maiden: Western Europe

-In a tale from Brittany, collected by François-Marie Luzel with the title Pipi Menou et Les Femmes Volants ("Pipi Menou and the Flying Women"), Pipi Menou, a shepherd boy, sees three large white birds descending near a étang (a pond).
-When the birds approach the pond, they transform into nude maidens and begins to play in the water.
+In a tale from Brittany, collected by François-Marie Luzel with the title Pipi Menou et Les Femmes Volantes ("Pipi Menou and the Flying Women"), Pipi Menou, a shepherd boy, sees three large white birds descending near a étang (a pond).
+When the birds approach the pond, they transform into nude maidens and begin to play in the water.
 Pipi Menou sees the whole scene from the hilltop and tells his mother, who explains they are the daughters of a powerful magician who lives elsewhere, in a castle filled with jewels and precious stones.
-The next day, he steals the clothing of one of them, but she convinces him to give it back.
-He goes to the castle, the flying maiden recognizes him and they both escape with jewels in their pouches.
+The next day, he steals one of their clothes, but she convinces him to give it back.
+He goes to the castle, the flying maiden recognizes him, and they both escape with jewels in their pouches.

 Southern Europe

 Portuguese writer Theophilo Braga collected a Portuguese tale named O Príncipe que foi correr a sua Ventura ("The Prince Who Wanted to See the World"), in which a prince loses his bet against a stranger, a king in disguise, and must become the stranger's servant.
-The prince is informed by a beggar woman with child that in a garden there is tank, where three doves come to bathe.
+A beggar woman with a child informs the prince that there is a tank in a garden where three doves come to bathe.
 He should take the feathery robe of the last one and withhold it until the maiden gives him three objects.

-A tale from Tirol tells of prince Eligio and the Dove-Maidens, which bathe in a lake.
+A tale from Tirol tells of Prince Eligio and the Dove-Maidens, who bathe in a lake.

 In another tale, from Tirol, collected by Christian Schneller (German: Die drei Tauben; Italian: Le tre colombe; English: "The Three Doves"), a youth loses his soul in a gamble to a wizard.
-A saint helps him and gives the information about three doves that perch themselves on a bridge and change themselves to human form.
-The youth steals the clothing of the youngest, daughter of the wizard, and promises to take him to her father.
-She wants to help the hero in order to convert herself to Christianity and abandon her pagan magic.
+A saint helps him and gives him information about three doves that perch on a bridge and change into human form.
+The youth steals the clothing of the wizard's youngest daughter and promises to take him to her father.
+She wants to help the hero convert to Christianity and abandon her pagan magic.